Last updated: 6th December 2020

 Then we saw Meeru in the distance, just like a shipwrecked island of palms getting closer and closer, we arrived to its beautiful crystal clear turquoise lagoon and perfect white sandy beach, where we were met by a line up of staff offering us cocktails.
 We had definitely arrived!

 After a welcome drink and induction we were shown to our Jacuzzi Water Villa.
-Nothing can describe the sheer joy we felt as we walked across to jetty over the fish filled lagoon to our private villa, you really can’t believe you are actually in paradise.
+Nothing can describe the sheer joy we felt as we walked across to jetty over the tropical fish filled lagoon to our private villa, you really can’t believe you are actually in paradise.
 It was on our bucket list to stay in a water villa in the Maldives, so big tick!
 The island resort is actually once of the biggest in the Maldives, we went in high season, but you never felt like it was full as you only ever saw a handful of people on the beaches, just perfect.

 Favourite Island Experiences